 - Think about the most compassionate person you have known—someone kind, understanding, and supportive of you.
-It may have been a teacher, a friend, a friend’s parent, a relative.
+It may have been a teacher, a friend, a friend’s parent, or a relative.
 Think about how this person conveyed his or her compassion toward you and how you felt in this person’s presence.
 Notice the feelings and sensations that come up with this memory.
 If you can’t think of someone in your life who has been compassionate toward you, think of a compassionate public figure, or even a fictional character from a book, film, or television.

 - Now imagine that you have the ability to become as compassionate toward yourself as this person has been toward you (or you imagine this person would be toward you).
 How would you treat yourself if you were feeling overwhelmed with sadness or shame?
 What kinds of words would you use to talk to yourself?

 This is the goal of self-compassion: to treat yourself the same way the most compassionate person you know would treat you—to talk to yourself in the same loving, kind, supportive ways this compassionate person would talk to you.
-In the following chapters we will offer you more in-depth self-compassion tools and strategies.

 The more you work on releasing your stockpile of anger and the more you provide for yourself the compassion you so desperately need, the less you will need to bring things up from the past.
 And hopefully, the more you come to understand how damaging shaming a person can be, you will be less inclined to do so.
 The less inclined you will be to continually remind him of how much he has disappointed you, embarrassed you and hurt you and how he has ruined his life.
 The chances are you have already told him these things so he doesn’t need to hear it again and you don’t need to say it again.